nickglobal/ksandbox/README.md

 - extend driver to add timer functionlity,
 - after driver load, display showing initial value and then start counting with period 1s.
-- for schedule update dispaly action shuld be used timers or delayed workqueue -- optional: use sysfs for initializing timeout value and for start timer counting
+- for schedule update dispaly action shuld be used timers or delayed workqueue
+- **optional:** use sysfs for initializing timeout value and for start timer counting